 The pelvic floor

 The cause may also be located in the pelvic floor itself.
-Many sexually complaints have to do with the pelvic floor.
+Many sexual complaints have to do with the pelvic floor.
 This usually involves too much pressure or improper coordination.
 If sex is not enjoyable, there is often a negative spiral.
 Fear of pain or failure leads to avoidance or painful continuation.
 Sex becomes less relaxed and it becomes a vicious circle.

 Pain during intercourse (dyspareunie) can be caused by numerous factors.
-The Pelvic Physical therapist can tell you what the causes, the consequences and how the situation can be improved.
+The Pelvic Physical therapist can tell you what the causes and the consequences are and how the situation can be improved.
 Learning how to feel, recognize and relax the pelvic floor muscles, helps to improve sexuality.
 Women learn to gradually gain back control of their pelvic floor muscles and also learn to understand the reactions of the body.
 Communication with the partner and understanding of the partner are also very important.

-During making love psychological and physical facors are important.
+When having sex, psychological and physical facors are important.
 Psychological factors include relaxation, attention, perception and arousal.
 Erection and ejaculation are functions where the pelvic floor plays an important role.
 During an erection the penis is filled with blood.

 The following physical factors play a role: the overall condition of the blood vessels (eg. blood pressure, cholesterol, diabetes, certain medications), but especially the pelvic floor.
-If the pelvic floor receives too much pressure, it may affect the erection negative.
+If the pelvic floor receives too much pressure, it may affect the erection negatively.

 The pelvic floor